COVID-19 Information for Audiology Australia Members

 The Fair Work Ombudsman has provided information for employers to understand their obligations during this time.
 Please click here for more information.

 The National COVID-19 Coordination Commission has developed a planning tool for businesses to keep their workers, customers and the community safe as they reopen their businesses.
-Please click here for more information.
+The planning tool can be downloaded from the Safe Work Australia website here

 WORKCOVER AND WORKERS COMPENSATION INFORMATION

-South Australia: A fact sheet outlining changes to arrangements to the scheme in relation to COVID-19 is available here.
+South Australia: A fact sheet introducing telehealth arrangements for hearing providers in relation to COVID-19 is available here.

 OTHER RESOURCES, GUIDELINES, TOOLS AND SUPPORT